jagprog5/dev-guide/README.md

 formats into one form - this causes too much logical burden and interleaving (in an extreme case a _machine learning algorithm_ was proposed to do this...).
-Each source only has to handle its domain, so it keeps a clear division of where logic must be applied; it allows the problem to be modularized as smaller clearly defined sub-problems which can be more easily handled individually.
+Each source only has to handle its domain, so it keeps a clear division of where logic must be applied; it allows the problem to be modularized as sub-problems which can be more easily handled individually.

+### Requirements for Centralization

 There may be the temptation to centralize some of the logical processing to the sink.
 Suppose there is some processing common to all sources.
 Rather than